 Many new law students are familiar with using the voice recognition functions on their smart phone, but still aren’t used to using it for school work.
-However, as explained below, there are proven benefits to incorporating voice recognition software into academic life and work.
+However, as explained below, there are proven benefits to incorporating voice recognition software, such as Dragon Legal, into academic life and work.
 Discover how voice recognition software can help with law school.

 Excellent Job Preparation